VirtoCommerce/vc-platform/docs/deploy-from-precompiled-binaries-linux.md

 * Navigate to the <a href="https://github.com/VirtoCommerce/vc-platform/releases">Releases section of Virto Commerce Platform in GitHub.</a>

 * You will find **VirtoCommerce.Platform.3.x.x.zip** file.
 In this file the site has already been built and can be run without additional compilation.
-It does not includes all the source code.
+The source code is not included.
 Run command to download binaries:

 ```console
 wget "https://github.com/VirtoCommerce/vc-platform/releases/download/3.x.x/VirtoCommerce.Platform.3.x.x.zip"